-2235.1 Definitions.
+22350.1 Definitions.

-"Tutorial program" means education provided to a student who is placed in a short-term program that is not administered by a LEA.
+"Tutorial program" means education provided to a pupil-student who is placed in a short-term program that is not administered by a LEA.
 The purpose of the program is to provide evaluation and/or treatment.
-This does not include home based tutorials, programs operated by a public school or collaborative, or a program of an independent school that has been approved under 16 V.S.A. § 166.
+This does not include home based tutorials, programs operated by a public school or collaborative, or a program of an independent school that has been approved under 16 V.S.A. § 166-.
 The average length of stay for children in a tutorial program shall be not more than six months.
-The Commissioner may waive the average length of stay time period for individual programs, based upon needs of the children served by the program.
+The Commissioner Secretary may waive the average length of stay time period for individual programs, based upon needs of the children served by the program.

-2235.2 Procedures for Approval
+22350.2 Procedures for Approval

-2235.2.1 Application.
+22350.2.1 Application.

-An application for approval as a tutorial program shall include the following:
+An application for approval or renewal of approval as a tutorial program shall include the following: